Residential Construction on the Gulf and East Coast: Preparing for Hurricanes

 Impact-Resistant Glass for Windows and Doors

 Impact glass takes the headache out of getting ready for a storm – instead, you’re always prepared.
-For homeowners who can afford to think long-term, the technology in impact-proof glass proves to be remarkably resilient to the face of the storm.
+For homeowners, the technology in impact-proof glass proves to be remarkably resilient to the face of the storm.
 Designed specifically to resist the atmospheric pressure, direct impact from debris, and the straight-line winds straight off the ocean, these windows and doors pay off before and after the storm.

 Unwieldy and inconvenient, wooden protection for glass in the form of shutters or plywood to block flying debris from shattering windows and doors is an option for temporarily weather-proofing a home.
-However, these options require a substantial amount of manpower both in preparation for the storm and clean up after the storm has passed.
-Additionally, storage for these options outside of hurricane season can prove problematic for many homeowners.
+However, these options require a substantial amount of manpower both in preparation for the storm and clean up after the storm has passed compared to other options.

 Using Window Films or Other Adhesive Options in Storms

-Ineffective in preventing damage to windows, window films do prevent the shattering of glass on impact in the event of strong hurricane winds or debris.
-While the glass will still sustain damage on impact and require replacement, the shards of glass will be stuck to the film, much as you see the broken windshields on vehicles following a wreck.
-Additionally, with using films or other adhesive options, you risk decreased visibility, blurred clarity, or distorted colors.
-A relatively inexpensive and temporary option, window films and adhesives offer another option to mitigate storm damage to your coastal construction.
+Window films can also help prevent the shattering of glass on impact in the event of strong hurricane winds or debris.
+While the glass will still sustain damage on impact and require replacement, it is work as a relatively inexpensive and temporary option for many homeowners.
+Window films and adhesives offer another option to mitigate storm damage to your coastal construction.

 Choosing the Right Impact Glass for Your Coastal Construction Project